-$^{^{1}}$ The original name "Infinite Precision Document Format" stuck, although the use of the word "infinite" is highly misleading
+$^{^{1}}$ The original name "Infinite Precision Document Format" stuck, although the word "Infinite" is highly misleading

 3.2 Approaches to Arbitrary Precision

 3.2.1 Naïve Approach

 A naïve approach would be to replace all floating point operations with arbitrary precision operations, and this was in fact tried in early experiments.
 This approach requires use of the CPU renderer, as GLSL is restricted to floating point representations.
 A type definition Real on the CPU can be selected at compile time.